mjr33/matplotlib/README.md

 # matplotlib
-My experimenting with the creation of math diagrams with the mtpplotlib libriary in Python
+My experimenting with the creation of math diagrams with the matplotlib libriary in Python